sfl0r3nz05/OT-NWbasedOnGNS3/1.IT-Network/README.md

 ## GNS3 Appliances Import

-- Here I detail the generic process for importing an appliance, and provide a zip for all appliances to be downloaded and imported.
+- Here I detail the generic process for importing an appliance/template, and provide a zip for all appliances to be downloaded and imported.
 - Download all required templates [here](./Appliances/gns3-appliances.zip)
 - TODO: to be added

-## Network Connection
+## Network Deployment

-- Follow the picture above to connect all appliances.
-It's very simple and strightforward.
+- Follow [this document](./Deployment/README.md) to map devices to appliances.
-- Pay attention that some appliances has port `mgmt` which is an alternative name for eth0 / e0.
-This is because port 0 is usually used as management port.

 ## Network Configuration